DishaSehgal/github-slideshow/_posts/0000-01-02-DishaSehgal.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-this ship has sail towards only one way- forward
+this ship sails in only one way- forward
 Use the left arrow to go back!